jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

 }

 ```
-For a full description of the functions and properties available on top of the standard ones provided by QML, please check the [API](./API.md) reference file.
+For a full description of the controls, functions and properties available on top of the standard ones provided by QML, please check the [API](./API.md) reference file.

 ### Server
+The server resource provides the communication with the hardware.
+It runs on a separate thread, optimizing in this way the performance.
+The main file and entry point for the resource is the file `main.js`.
+This file is written in pure Javascript and implements the core logics of the driver, ncluding the communications with the hardware.
+Typically, the server resource relies heavily on the low level, high performance API provided by the Box [API](./API.md#box-api).

+In addition to `main.qml` you might need to include other QML files to create custom controls or additional resouces such as pictures, icons, etc. They must all be included in the `collection.qrc` file described above.

+*niliBOX* has enriched the Javascript syntax with a few additional functions and properties to facilitate the development.